-Justification To Make The DUI Traffic Stop
+Lacked Justification To Make The DUI Traffic Stop

 Police officers cannot pull you over arbitrarily.
 To

 a "reasonable suspicion" that you were committing

-proceeding called a "suppression hearing" where
+proceeding called a "suppression hearing"

-the entire DUI case will be
+the entire DUI case will be dismissed.

-11. Failure To Comply With
+11. Failure To Comply

-California’s Title 17 Regulations
+With California’s Title 17 Regulations

 California Code of Regulations Title 17 sets forth procedures

 that must be followed by anyone administering DUI blood